 Employers have a legal responsibility to make sure all their staff are correctly registered.
 It is an offence to continue to employ an unregistered worker for more than six months after their start date in a role recognised for registration.

 You can manage and track your workers’ registration on MySSSC by becoming a countersignatory which will allow you to have employer access.
 The lead countersignatory is the senior representative in an organisation who we will contact about registration.
 They can set up additional countersignatories who can endorse applications for registration.
 We recommend you set up a lead countersignatory before staff apply for registration.
 Read the guidance for more details on the role of countersignatories and complete the necessary forms to apply to set up countersignatories.

 If you have any queries about what role an employee can do if they are not registered after six months, contact your Care Inspector.

 Make sure staff have the right information ready when they are applying for registration.
 We have produced guides to help employers support workers through the registration process.

 You could fill in part of the form, such as part of the Register to apply for, Care Inspectorate care service number and countersignatory details as part of your employee induction.

-Registered workers are personally responsible for making sure they meet post registration training and learning (PRTL) requirements.
+Registered workers are personally responsible for making sure they meet the continuous professional learning (CPL) requirement.
 Under the SSSC Code of Practice for Employers we expect employers to help registered workers continue their professional development.

-It is important that you use supervision and/or staff development schemes to discuss and plan with your employees how they can meet their PRTL requirements.
+It is important you use supervision and/or staff development schemes to discuss and plan with your employees how they can meet their CPL requirement.